samf01/irbisio-site/content/pages/strategy.md

     - title: Clearly defined timeframes
       body: Cleantech is often referred to as a long-term investment, with years or even decades before returns are seen.
-However the energy transition is changing the landscape and timescales for cleantech investing and offering investors the opportunity to make strong returns over a relatively short period.
+However the energy transition is changing the landscape and timescales for cleantech investing, offering investors the opportunity to make strong returns over a relatively short period.
     - title: Risk management
-      body: " Cleantech companies are often at the forefront of new and innovative technologies and have often been associated with high-risk investing.
+      body: " Cleantech companies are at the forefront of new and innovative technologies and have often been associated with high-risk investing.
-        Technology due diligence and implementation expertise are the core of de-risking these investments and companies and realising the potential to generate significant returns."
+        Technology due diligence and implementation expertise are at the core of de-risking these investments and realising the potential to generate significant returns."
     - title: Due diligence
       body: As with any investment, it's crucial to perform due diligence to understand the financial and operational risks involved in cleantech